February Gardening Advice 2021

 Build an insect hotel or a bee nesting box – insects need your help too.

-We hope you participated in the RSPB‘s Big Garden Bird Watch which took place on the last weekend of January.
-If so, remember to submit your bird sightings and feel free to share any pictures you took with us @best4hedging
+We hope you participated in the RSPB‘s Big Garden Bird Watch which took place over the weekend (29th-31st Jan).
+If so, remember to submit your bird sightings by Feb 19th and feel free to share any pictures you took with us on Facebook or Twitter!